-A friend and I flew to Barcelona on Friday night and rented what was possibly the most beat up car from the most unethical car rental company in Europe (don’t go with Goldcar if you don’t want hidden fees amounting to nearly 100 euros before you even leave the parking lot).
+A friend and I flew to Barcelona on Friday night and rented what was possibly the most beat up car in Europe.

 We arrived in Andorra to be greeted by our host, Bianca, from My World of Experiences.
 I met her in March at ITB Berlin and she generously offered to let my friend and me stay with her family in the Andorran parish of La Massana for the weekend.

 After a good night’s sleep, we woke up the next morning to stunning views.
 Everywhere we looked were snow-capped mountains, trees with brilliant yellow leaves, and small stone villages with picturesque churches and rotundas.
 We couldn’t wait to explore.

 Most people travel to Andorra for skiing in the winter or warm-weather activities in the summer.
 Our visit in November meant that we were too late for the summer sun and too early for the winter ski season.
 But there was still plenty to do in Andorra in the autumn, and we spent the next two days discovering the highlights.